oracle/pgql-lang/pages/pgql-1.1-spec.md

 FunctionName         ::= <IDENTIFIER>
 ```

 A function call has an optional package name, a function name, and zero or more argument.

-Function names are case-insensitive.
+Function and package names are case-insensitive.

 ### Built-in Functions